 - You may ejaculate less semen than you did before your procedure.
-This is a permanent side effect.
+This is permanent.

-- You may have changes in erectile function.
-Your doctor will discuss this with you.
+- You may have changes in erectile function (your ability to get an erection).
+Your doctor will talk with you about this.

 - New or worsening shortness of breath